aws-samples/eks-blueprints-for-terraform-workshop/content/300_optional/010_codeconnections.md

 ![Create Connection Values](/static/images/codeconnections/create-connection-values.png)

 ### 4. Update Connection

+::alert[Before proceeding, make sure you are logged out of the GitLab console.
+If you're still logged in as the `gitlab` admin user, the OAuth authorization will use the admin's credentials instead of the dedicated service account, giving the connection full access to all repos.
+Log out first — the OAuth flow will prompt you to log in with the correct user.]{header="Important" type="warning"}

 The connection will be created in **Pending** status.
 Click **Update pending connection** to complete the OAuth handshake.